UK Council for Psychotherapy

 Overcoming Jealousy, Envy & FOMO Counselling

 Envy - Fear Of Missing Out (FOMO Counselling), Fear Of Switching Off (FOSO Counselling) Some of us may experience a fear of missing out on things, switching off from things (see also Fear Of Not Knowing (FONK Counselling) Tolerating Not Knowing - Our Need To Be In Control, Agnosiophobia Counselling).
 Fuelled by social media, internet, mobile usage, rampant consumerism, FOMO counselling can explore this phenomenon of getting overly anxious that an event or something interesting or exciting is happening elsewhere, that there is someone doing things better or more exciting than us.
 It can be as if we can't bear uncertainty, and some of us may overshare our feelings, thoughts.
-Our FOMO can be compounded if we unhealthily compare ourself with others.
+Our FOMO can be compounded if we unhealthily fear any regrets or compare ourself with others.
 We may struggle with acceptance of what is, being present in the moment to realise that we will always miss out on things can't be everywhere, do everything, that we can plan to do things that interest, excite us, be in touch with joy wherever we are.
 (See also Unhealthily Looking For Social Approval, To Be Liked, Noticed, For External Validation, Encouragement, Approval, Affirmation, Reassurance, Confirmation, Permission, Recognition, To Be Valued, Appreciation, Praise, Attention, Adoration, Admiration, Adulation, Acceptance, Trust)

 Jealousy Baiting Angry inside, we may complain our partner doesn't give us enough attention and want to destroy what's precious to them, whatever, whoever that is.
 In so doing we may flirt with others in front of them to make them jealous (see also Baiting Others) or compare our partner to past partners or strangers.